shreevatsa/pdf-glyph-mapping/README.md

 - 0028 (![0028](https://shreevatsa.github.io/pdf-glyph-mapping/work/glyphs/font-40532.ttf/glyph-0028.png)) maps to
   - 0924 DEVANAGARI LETTER TA

-Sometimes, part of this mapping (like the last item above) may be included in the PDF itself (CMap), but nontrivial cases (like the first one) often aren't.
+The PDF file itself may already contain such a mapping (CMap), but it is often incomplete, missing nontrivial cases like the first glyph above.

-Roughly speaking, the glyph ids are laid out in visual order while Unicode text is in phonetic order.
+Even after the mapping is fixed, a second problem is that, roughly speaking, the glyph ids are laid out in visual order while Unicode text is in phonetic order.
 So the correspondence may be nontrivial.
 See the example on [page 36 here](https://itextpdf.com/sites/default/files/2018-12/PP_Advanced_typography_in_PDF-compressed.pdf#page=36); a couple more examples below:

 1. The word विकर्ण may be laid out as: